Combining Qualitative and Quantitative Research for the Best Results

 Data collection method - this depends on the data you want to gather.
 The most flexible approach is to create a survey, but there are also more sophisticated tools like usability testing platforms, which allow you to identify how respondents interact with products.

-Analysis resources - many online platforms will do the analysis for you and allow you to create visualisations and reports.
+Analysis resources - many online platforms will do the analysis for you and allow you to create visualizations and reports.
 However, don't forget about trusty old Excel.

 What skills and experience should someone have for conducting quantitative research?

-The understanding of basic statistical techniques, analysis software (e.g. Excel), and the ability to interpret numerical data to build narratives and craft insight.
+You really don't need to have done any specific educational research on quantitative research study.
+It essentially comes down to your understanding of basic statistical techniques and scientific methods.
+Things like analysis software (e.g. Excel), and the ability to interpret numerical data through a standard analysis process to build narratives and craft structured observations/insights from this data.

-Surveys are a simple and incredibly powerful data collection method because they enable you to measure and understand the opinions of thousands of people within a small research timeframe.
+Survey research is a simple and incredibly powerful data collection and analysis method because it enables you to expedite data collection and understand the opinions of thousands of people within a small research timeframe.

 Website analytics allow you to see what your site visitors are doing.
 It's possible to know how far users get through your content and where they leave, informing changes for future readers.